Treherbert railway station: History

 Services over the R&SB via Aberavon to Swansea ended in December 1962, but the route through the Rhondda Tunnel and on to and via a connection at Cymmer Afan (over the Llynvi and Ogmore Railway) remained open until 1968, when the tunnel was closed due to roof distortion caused by mining subsidence.
 A replacement bus service then operated to Cymmer until the L&O route was formally closed to passenger traffic in June 1970.
-The tracks northwards remained in use for mineral traffic to the collieries at Blaenrhondda until 1978, but have since been lifted.

-The TVR route towards Porth was singled in stages between 1972 and 1981 (with the portion from here as far as Cwmparc signal box the first to be so treated) and one platform removed.
-There is no longer a run round loop still in existence north of the station (part of the old line to Cymmer Afan).
+The route towards Porth was singled from 1972.
 There are four carriage sidings for the Transport for Wales DMU fleet (several of which are stabled & serviced here overnight & at weekends).

+Facilities

+The station has a help point, dot matrix departure screens and a seated waiting area.
+There are spaces for 20 bicycles.